redhat-appstudio/managed-gitops/examples/m6-demo/README.md

 6) Run `setup-on-openshift.sh` from `m6-demo` directory.
     - After a few minutes, verify that:
-        - OpenShift GitOps (Argo CD) is successfully running in `managed-gitops-argocd` namespace.
+        - OpenShift GitOps (Argo CD) is successfully running in `gitops-service-argocd` namespace.
         - 'managed-gitops-postgres'  Docker container is running successfully on your local machine (do a `docker ps` and look for this container)
         - The GitOps Service controller processes start without error, and continue to run on your terminal.
             - Note: the `go vet`, `go get`, and `go: downloading`  steps may take a while to download/compile dependencies (this only occurs on first run, and only if you have never built the GitOps service before)